-Too many men are discovering their prostate cancer when it’s already at an advanced stage, one expert says, and confusing advice – and embarrassment – appear to be to blame.
+When U.S. Sen. Thom Tillis discovered he had prostate cancer, the North Carolina politician felt lucky that it was “detected relatively early."
+And here's why: Too many men discover their prostate cancer when it’s already at an advanced stage, one expert said, and confusing advice – even embarrassment – could be to blame.

-Dr. Deborah Bradley , an oncologist with Novant Health Cancer Specialists in Charlotte said the disturbing trend carries serious consequences for men.
+Dr. Christopher Pizzola, an oncologist at Novant Health Cancer Institute in Wilmington, North Carolina, said the disturbing trend carries serious consequences for men.

 Q: Why is it so important for men to be diagnosed early with prostate cancer, in particular?